TestingResearchIllinois/dependent-tests-scripts/README.md

 - subj-prio.sh - Generates the test priorization results for a specific subject.
 - subj-sele.sh - Generates the test selection results for a specific subject.

+The version of randoop used is version 3.1.5.